The Motivation for Financial Health

 Art: In God's economy—the way that God looks at us and the way that God views our relationship with money—in God's economy, the amount sacrificed always supersedes amount given.
 You can give a million dollars and that means nothing in God's economy.
 At the same time, you can give two coins and that can mean everything.

 Bob: Are you saying that it's got to hurt for it to matter?

 Art: Sacrifice—when we look at generosity in the Bible—sacrificial giving is a component of that.
-You can go to 2 Samuel 24:24, where David is being offered land and animals—everything that he needs for a sacrifice that he is about to make—his response is very telling.
-He said, “No, I'm not going to take that; because I will not offer to God anything that costs me nothing.”
+You can go to 2 Samuel 24:24, where David is being offered land and animals—everything that he needs for a sacrifice that he is about to make.
+His response is very telling—he said, “No, I'm not going to take that; because I will not offer to God anything to God that costs me nothing.”

 Once again, it's this idea that: “Yes, giving should cost you something.
 It should hurt a little bit.”